riceissa/simple-website-darkmode/README.md

    See [`index.html`](docs/index.html) for an example of what your HTML will look like.

-4. (Optional) Your CSS should also probably start with the following:
+4. (Optional; only works if you picked Option A above.)
+Your CSS should also probably start with the following:

    ```css
    :root {